baplou/vim-music/README.md

 What is it?
 Vim Music is a plugin for vim that makes it possible to play and stop music directly from vim.
 Only works on MacOS.
 This is because the plugin takes a command and writes it out as applescript.
 This also only works if you have your music in the music app on Mac and you use [Vim Plug](https://github.com/junegunn/vim-plug).
-Note: You do not need to have the music app open, it will automaticlly open when playing music.
+Note: You do not need to have the music app open, it will automatically open when playing music.

 ## Installation
 Vim Plug